DesktopECHO/ika/scrcpy/README.md

 The new source file `app/src/cuttlefish_frame_source.c` owns a background thread that:

 1. Connects to the Cuttlefish frame Unix socket.
-2. Reads a two-field common header (magic + version) from each message, using `recvmsg` so ancillary file descriptors (DMA-BUF fds) can be received in the same call.
+2. Reads a two-field common header (magic + version) from each message, using `recvmsg` so ancillary file descriptors (DMA-BUF FDs) can be received in the same call.
 3. Dispatches to the appropriate handler based on the magic value.
 4. Auto-reconnects with a 250 ms back-off if the socket drops.